ohshitgorillas/EntropPy/README.md

 **Strategy:**
 - **Corrections**: Go wild—Espanso can handle hundreds of thousands.
 Time is your main constraint.
 - **Top-N**: How much time do you have?
-Start with 5,000, scale up as needed.
+Start with 5,000 and scale up as needed.
 - **Adjacent Keys**: Use a comprehensive map including symbols and numbers.
 Espanso supports full Unicode.

 **Deployment:**